ThuyNT13/git-xploit/README.md

 Because I wanted to see how github history can be exploited and I was reading [How to Hack GitHub (kind of)](https://hackernoon.com/how-to-hack-github-kind-of-12b08a46d02e).

-Eventually have GitHub Octocat running as [gitfitti art](https://codepen.io/ngott13/pen/eoZrZb) soon with this template:
+Eventually have GitHub Octocat running as [gitfiti art](https://codepen.io/ngott13/pen/eoZrZb) soon with this template:

 ```js
 :template